-Look at the second FAQ above for a general idea of whether you already have traits considered helpful for debate.
+Look at the first FAQ above to get a general idea of whether you already have traits considered helpful for debate.
 That's a great start.
-What will determine if you are a good fit, is if you can grasp the material and topics and implement the techniques you are learning.
-If, after joining, you feel out of your depth, you can withdraw, or switch to Speakers League while you continue to develop your presentation skills.
+What will determine if you are a good fit is if you can grasp the material and implement the techniques you are learning.
+If, after joining, you feel out of your depth, you can transfer to Junior Debate League, or switch to Speakers League while you continue to develop your presentation skills.

 I'll be turning 18 this year.
 Can I still join?

-What style of debate do you do in the club?
+What style of debate do you use in Debate League?